jayanti-prasad/nlp/stanford-parsing/README.md

 # Tutorial for Stanford Dependency & Constituency Parsing

-# You need the followng:
+# You need the following:
     > stanford-parser-full-2018-10-17/stanford-parser.jar

     > stanford-postagger-full-2018-10-16/stanford-postagger.jar

     > stanford-english-corenlp-2018-10-05-models.jar

-    > These packages can be downloaded from https://stanfordnlp.github.io/CoreNLP/
+    > These packages can be downloaded from https://stanfordnlp.github.io/CoreNLP/.

 # What it is ?